Aller au contenu principal

 You write naturally, with phrases that sound right.

-By the end of the 90 days, you have 90 everyday expressions in your head, and you use them without translating from English.
+By the end of the 90 days, you have 90 everyday expressions in your head and you use them without stopping to translate first.
 Your messages, your emails, even your spoken replies feel more fluid and more natural.

 The bonuses included

-Eleven bonuses you unlock as you go through the 90 days.
+Eleven bonuses you unlock as you move through the 90 days.

-Printable or fillable on screen, to round out the workbook when a theme is worth going a little further.
-Hover a card to see when it unlocks.
+Printable or fillable on screen - they round out the workbook when a theme is worth digging into a little further.
+Hover any card to see when it unlocks.

 🖨️